 MD or DO?

 Before you apply to medical school you should know that there are two types of medical training: Allopathic and Osteopathic.
 Allopathic medical schools are the traditional medical schools that confer MD degrees.
 Osteopathic schools confer DO degrees.
 They are very similar except that Osteopathic schools have additional courses in Osteopathic Manipulative Treatment (OMT).
-OMTs are manipulative techniques to help heal, relieve pain, and restore range of motion.
-There are approximately 63,000 DOs in the U.S., about 60% in primary care and the rest in a range of other specialties.
-The remainder of this handout focuses on the MD.
-To learn more about the differences between an MD and DO see https://medicalschoolhq.net/md-vs-do-what-are-the-differences-and-similarities/ .
-To find out more about Osteopathic Medicine go to www.aacom.org .
+To learn more about the differences between an MD and DO see https://medicalschoolhq.net/md-vs-do-what-are-the-differences-and-similarities/.
+To find out more about Osteopathic Medicine go to www.aacom.org.

 What are Medical Schools Looking For?

-Nationwide: 3.72 GPA (3.65 science GPA) ; 511.2 total MCAT score (127.7 Chemical and Physical Foundations of Biological Systems; 127.1 Critical Analysis and Reasoning Skills; 128 Biological and Biochemical Foundations of Living Systems; 128.3 Psychological, Social and Biological Foundations of Behavior)
+Nationwide: 3.75 GPA (3.68 science GPA); 511.9 total MCAT score (127.9 Chemical and Physical Foundations of Biological Systems; 127.0 Critical Analysis and Reasoning Skills; 128.2 Biological and Biochemical Foundations of Living Systems; 128.9 Psychological, Social and Biological Foundations of Behavior)